 For more information, visit the Office of the Registrar page on international students.

-Federal regulations, processes, and requirements relevant to international applicants are subject to change at any time.
+Federal laws, regulations, processes, and requirements relevant to international applicants are subject to change at any time.
 PCOM requires that international students adhere to all applicable federal laws regarding their period of stay and/or ability to work in the United States.
-PCOM will also abide by all relevant federal laws, including future changes that may limit or restrict an individual's ability to remain in the United States.
+PCOM will also abide by all applicable federal laws, including future changes that may limit or restrict an individual's ability to remain in the United States.

-PCOM urges applicants who have questions about their status or applicable immigration laws in the United States to seek legal counsel.
+PCOM urges applicants who have questions about their status or applicable immigration laws in the United States to seek private legal counsel.

 Proficiency in written and oral English appropriate to graduate and professional study is expected of all PCOM students.
 Any applicant whose native language is not English must demonstrate objective competency in English within the past two years by satisfactory performance on the Test of English as a Foreign Language (TOEFL).
 The minimum required score for the IBT (Internet Based Testing) is 79 and a minimum score of 26 is required for the speaking component.
 General writing assistance is available for theses and dissertations, however, as an institution offering only graduate and professional programs, PCOM does not offer remedial ESL coursework.